rhaleblian/dslibris/README.md

-Herein lies the source for *dslibris*, an [EPUB](http://idpf.org/epub) reader for the Nintendo DS.
+Herein lies the source for *dslibris*, an [EPUB](http://idpf.org/epub) ebook reader for the Nintendo DS.

 ![Startup Screen](etc/2.jpeg)
 ![A Sample (Left and Right) Page](etc/2-2.jpeg)